ingomohr/simple-jira-api/README.md

 ```
 mvn clean install
 ```
-:bulb: _This also builds the JAR-with-dependencies_
+💡 _This also builds the JAR-with-dependencies_